romgrk/aoe4-villager-enforcer/README.md

 # aoe4 villager enforcer

-This program plays a loud audio noise when there is no vill in queue.
+This program plays a loud high-pitched tone when there is no vill in queue.

+It works by scanning the screen for a villager image at a certain height.
+Because each civ has a different icon, it needs to be re-configured each time you want to play a new civ.

 > [!CAUTION]
 > This is provided as a **training** software.
 Using this software in ranked games is **cheating**.
+>
+> The training works only if you put the game volume as low as possible, and the windows volume
+> as loud as possible.
+If you don't, you'll be training yourself to stop checking for vill
+> production and you'll end up only relying on the tone.
+If you want to avoid training yourself
+> to be a cheater, it needs to hurt.
+Put the volume at 100%.

 ### Getting started